dogweather/forkful/content/en/haskell/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?
-Removing quotes from a string means stripping out any quotation marks—single (' ') or double (" ")—that are part of the string data.
-Programmers do it to sanitize inputs, prepare text for processing, or get rid of unnecessary characters that might interfere with data handling and operations.

 ## How to:
 In Haskell, we can whip up a function that removes all quotes from a given string.
 It's like telling the quotes to scram, and making sure they take the hint.